lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   subprojects will be included.

-  If the project uses sbt's default projects, the actual subproject name may vary over time, and take forms like "default-e3c4f7".
+  If the project uses sbt's default projects, the actual subproject name may vary over time and take forms like "default-e3c4f7".
 In order to refer to sbt's default subproject, you can use the predefined name `"default-sbt-project"`.

 exclude
   Sometimes it may be useful to split a single project into two or more parts.
-  This clause can be used to exclude explicitly some of the subprojects, which can then be compiled in a different project within the same configuration file, using a different project name but using the same uri.
+  This clause can be used to exclude explicitly one or more of the subprojects, which can then be compiled in a different project within the same configuration file, using a different project name but using the same uri.